15 reasons to visit Panama, NOW!

 Personally, I loved seeing the unique costumes and realizing that these tribes in Panama still have their own regions and lifestyles.

 The autonomous region(comarca indígena) of the Ngöbe-Buglé tribe covers nearly 7,000 km²!
-Many work in the coffee plantations; you can still see many women there and in Boquete in wide, traditional dresses (first photo).
+Many work in the coffee plantations in Boquete; you can still see many women there and in wide, traditional dresses (first photo).

 The San Blas Islands and much of the adjacent mainland belong to the Guna tribe.
 That region and islands are officially called Guna Yala.
 You often see the women selling molas (art) in Panama City, especially in the Casco Viejo neighborhood (second photo).